-Here at Qvault, we are doing our best to build out a single platform that will give students one place to learn all the following CS topics in a linear fashion.
-Qvault is still a new project, however, so for now we will recommend our own content where available and point you over to what we consider to be the best alternative resources until we can publish more ourselves.
+Here at Qvault, we’re doing our best to build out a single platform that will give students one place to learn all the following CS topics in a linear fashion.
+Qvault is still a new project, however, so for now we’ll recommend our own content where available and applicable, but we still want to point you to what we consider to be the best alternative resources as well.

 1 – Coding

 - Qvault’s Basic Intro to Coding Courses

 - Python for Everybody